mrpitch/next10-tailwind2-storybook/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js, storybook.js and tailwindcss, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
 - [Storybook.js.org Documentation](https://storybook.js.org/docs/react/get-started/introduction) - learn about srorybook.js and features